nowzoo/nowzoo-angular-bootstrap-lite/docs/modals.md

 `getContentComponentRef(): ComponentRef<any> | null`

-If the modal has been shown with a component type, returns the ComponentRef.
+If the modal has been shown with a component type, returns the underlying `ComponentRef`.
 Otherwise returns null.

 ---